Skip to main content

 Azure SQL Server includes a firewall to block access to unauthorized connections.
 More granular IP addresses can be defined by referencing the range of addresses available from specific datacenters.

-By default, for a SQL server, a Firewall exists with StartIp of 0.0.0.0 and EndIP of 0.0.0.0 allowing access to all the Azure services.
+By default, for a SQL server, a firewall exists with StartIp of 0.0.0.0 and EndIP of 0.0.0.0 allowing access to all Azure services.

 In order to reduce the potential attack surface for a SQL server, firewall rules should be defined with more granular IP addresses by referencing the range of addresses available from specific datacenters.

-If Allow Azure services and resources to access this server is 'Checked', this will allow resources outside of the subscription/tenant/organization boundary, within any region of Azure, to effectively bypass the defined SQL Server Network ACL on public endpoint.
-A malicious attacker can successfully launch a SQL server password bruteforce attack by creating a virtual machine in any Azure subscription/region, from outside of the subscription boundary where the SQL Server is residing.
+If Allow Azure services and resources to access this server is checked, this allows resources outside the subscription or tenant boundary, within any Azure region, to bypass the SQL Server network ACL on the public endpoint.
+A malicious attacker can launch a SQL server password brute-force attack by creating a virtual machine in any Azure subscription or region, outside the subscription boundary where the SQL Server is located.

 Impact

-Disabling Allow Azure services and resources to access this server will break all connections to SQL server and Hosted Databases unless custom IP specific rules are added in Firewall Policy.
+Disabling Allow Azure services and resources to access this server will break connections to SQL servers and hosted databases unless custom IP-specific rules are added in the firewall policy.

 Audit